Can I have a midwife and a doctor?

 Students in their first placement are laying the foundation of their clinical skills and learning what it means to be a midwife.
 They focus on normal pregnancy, birth and postpartum care.
 Students in their final clinical placement work very much like apprentices with both direct and indirect supervision.
 They take on more and more responsibility as the year goes on and you will have the opportunity to see her grow in skills and confidence as you progress in your pregnancy.
 Senior students are consolidating their knowledge of the normal while expanding their knowledge of abnormal and emergency situations.
 Senior students can act as one of the midwives at a birth and do certain home visits and take pages independently.

 There is always a registered midwife closely following each of our students, making sure that our clients are receiving safe, thorough, excellent care.
-Most women come to see their student as an integral part of her team.
+Most clients come to see their student as an integral part of their team.
 We encourage clients to be teachers of our students and welcome feedback about their progress.
 Click to hide.

 If you or your baby develop complications, health problems or have a medical condition, you will have a consultation with a doctor to assess the condition and discuss a management plan.
-Most women and babies who require a consultation see a doctor just once and return to midwifery care.
+Most parents and babies who require a consultation see a doctor just once and return to midwifery care.
 Sometime care becomes high risk and will needs to be transferred to the care of a doctor.
 This means that all the clinical care (hands on medical care) is now provided by doctors and nurses instead of the midwife.
 We will still maintain supportive care which means that we provide you with information and support, and attend your delivery to provide you with comfort, reassurance and encouragement.
-Usually if a woman’s care is transferred before birth, we will still be able to care for her baby once s/he is born.
+Usually if a client’s care is transferred before birth, we will still be able to care for their baby once they are born.

 What about non-English speakers?